aronwc/mlsm/papers/leskovec08dynamics/rwang33.md

 Algorithm
 ---------
-Simple model of propagating recommendations
+=Simple model of propagating recommendations

-1.Each individual will have p,,t,, successful recommendations.
-We model p,,t,, as a random variable 2.At time t+1, the total number of people in the cascade, Nt+1 = Nt * (1+pt) 3.Subtracting from both sides, and dividing by Nt, we have
+1.Each individual will have p,,t,,, successful recommendations.
+We model pt as a random variable 2.At time t+1, the total number of people in the cascade, Nt+1 = Nt * (1+pt) 3.Subtracting from both sides, and dividing by Nt, we have